 When students join the Canterbury community, they become a part of the family for a lifetime.
-For nearly 50 years, Canterbury School of Florida has been welcoming a diverse group of people into the Canterbury Alumni Association.
+For over 50 years, Canterbury School of Florida has been welcoming a diverse group of people into the Canterbury Alumni Association.
 We now have a powerful network of alums working across all industries throughout the country and around the world.
 All graduates are automatically welcomed into the Alumni Association and encouraged to stay connected with the school through volunteering their time, professional expertise, financial resources, and enthusiasm.

 The Alumni Association vision: Awareness, involvement and giving to perpetuate Canterbury School of Florida through financial support and volunteer efforts.

 The Alumni Association mission: The Canterbury Alumni Association exists to provide a platform for alumni, current students, family and the school to stay connected for support and encouragement, and to challenge one another to perpetuate growth for all involved.

 GIVE US AN UPDATE AND STAY CONNECTED!
 With nearly 1,000 members, our network is a powerful one.
 The more updates you send us, the stronger our network becomes!

 The Canterbury experience equips Crusaders with the skills necessary to face life’s challenges and succeed with grace.
 We are so proud of all our alumni for the differences they are making in their fields of study.